smitwaman/Interview-Preparation/Cloud Based-Required/AWS/Projects2/AWS_Project_1/description.md

+# Project Name: Static Website Hosting

+# Aim
+Host a static website on AWS.

+# Building Steps
-Host a static website on AWS using the AWS Management Console:
+Sure, here's a detailed step-by-step guide to host a static website on AWS using the AWS Management Console:

 ### Tools and Prerequisites
 - AWS Account